 Even though I have taken several data carpentry workshops through UF, I would not be able to take this course on campus because it’s a specialty workshop.
 The workshop is to help increase efficient in R, for collaboration, communication, and iteration.
 Most of my graduate thesis will involve describing efficient methods in sharing conservation data, so this workshop with continue my education in R efficiency.
 I am taking Data Carpentry, WIS6934, and the class is very beneficial, but with only a few weeks in the semester I know I will need continued education to completely succeed in my master’s program.

-As professional development is involved, I will be able to speak with many professionalsThe workshop I am specifically attending is “What They Forgot To Teach You About R Workshop”, which is a two day workshop that is geared to instructor on how to design, teach and support short R courses.
-This workshop is
+The workshop I am specifically attending is “What They Forgot To Teach You About R Workshop”, which is a two day workshop that is geared to instructor on how to design, teach and support short R courses.
+This workshop is will hone my R skills to aid in my professional development, I will also be pursuing to be a datacamp instructor, so this workshop will assist me in becoming a better trainer.

-To aid in my professional development, I will also be pursuing to be a datacamp instructor, so this workshop will assist me in becoming a better instructor.
-I hope that through teaching future scientists about proper data management, that there will be an increase
+I hope that through teaching future scientists about proper data management, that there will be an growth in shareable and reproducible data.

-Grants

-WEC Travel Grant Application

-Apply by January 1st.

-https://docs.google.com/forms/d/e/1FAIpQLSfukcrQ5vyC30x0K77Ad2wtr-WhhyJsxdy0vcTit24rvtfBWA/viewform

-UF/IFAS Graduate

-Student Travel Grant Application

-Apply by November 1st

-http://cals.ufl.edu/students/travel-grant-application.php

-Travel Grant Application

-Graduate Student Council Travel Grant Application

-Apply by November 1 through November 30

-http://ufgsc.org/grantrequests/form.php?id=29548&code=207dde271ef5b0ef

-Office of Research Graduate Student Request for Travel Funds

-Not sure when this is due, but probably Nov 1

-http://research.ufl.edu/research-program-development/research_program_development_docs/travel.pdf

-Dr. James Davidson Graduate Travel Scholarship

-Apply by October 25

-http://cals.ufl.edu/docs/pdf/students/DavidsonMemorandumApplication.pdf

-GRADUATE STUDENT TRAVEL GRANT APPLICATION

-Apply by Nov 1

-http://snre.ifas.ufl.edu/media/snreifasufledu/docs/pdf/TravelGrant_Application_2018_updated.pdf